 The goal of the Contractor Safety Program is to ensure contracted work conforms to all applicable regulations and Xerox environmental, health and safety requirements.
 Contractors are qualified to the safety and health requirements prior to beginning work at a Xerox location.
 Contractors are required to submit a job safety plan and workers on U.S. Xerox sites attend an orientation session.
 Incidents and injuries are tracked both as feedback and to measure program effectiveness.
-Although first established in our Rochester, New York, operations, this model is being applied successfully in many of our larger locations.
+Although first established at our Rochester, New York, operations, this model has been applied successfully to many of our larger locations.